 \label{sec:gas:operators}

 GAs optimize a population of $N$ individuals.
-Each individual contains a chromosome, which is here a vector of the AM parameters.
+Each individual contains a chromosome, which here is a vector of the AM parameters.
 Genes are the individual parameters constituting the chromosome.
-They can be either categorical (e.g., choice of the meteorological variable), discrete (e.g., number of analog dates to select), or continuous.
+These can be categorical (e.g., choice of the meteorological variable), discrete (e.g., number of analog dates to select), or continuous.

-There are numerous implementation variants of GAs, often optimal for a given problem \citep{Hart1991a, Schraudolph1992a}.
+There are numerous implementation variants of GAs, which are often optimal for a given problem \citep{Hart1991a, Schraudolph1992a}.
 The differences are found in the implementation of the operators, through significantly different algorithms, which has an important effect on the results \citep{Gaffney2010a}.
-Here, operators are defined as the mechanisms that modify the values of the genes to try bringing individuals (or chromosomes) closer to an optimum of the fitness function.
-The structure of the method (Fig. \ref{fig:structure_gas}) resulting from the work of \citet{Holland1992b} is common to most applications \citep{Back1993b}, and consists in the following steps: (1) a population of $N$ individuals (parameter sets of the AM to optimize) is randomly generated, which constitutes the initial population.
+Here, operators are defined as the mechanisms that modify the values of the genes, to try to bring individuals (or chromosomes) closer to an optimum of the fitness function.
+The structure of the method (Fig. \ref{fig:structure_gas}) that results from the work of \citet{Holland1992b} is common to most applications \citep{Back1993b}, and consists of the following steps.
+(1) A population of $N$ individuals (parameter sets of the AM to be optimized) is randomly generated, which constitutes the initial population.
 The fitness (performance score or objective function) of every individual is assessed.
-(2) A natural selection is applied, after which only the best individuals remain, constituting the intermediate generation (IG), from which (3) couples are formed according to given rules.
-Then, (4) these couples proceed to reproduction, or chromosome crossover, to mix their genes according to the selected operator version.
-New children are generated in order to refill the IG back to $N$ individuals.
-(5) Parents and children are then subject to mutation, where some genes are randomly changed.
-Finally, (6) the new generation is then re-assessed, the best individual restored if degraded, and (7) according to the ending criteria, the optimization ends or starts again for another iteration.
+(2) A natural selection algorithm is applied, after which only the best individuals remain.
+This constitutes the intermediate generation (IG), from which (3) couples are formed according to given rules.
+Then, (4) these couples proceed to the reproduction or chromosome crossover stage, to mix their genes according to the selected operator version.
+New children are generated, in order to refill the IG back to $N$ individuals.
+(5) Parents and children are then subjected to mutation, where some genes are randomly changed.
+Finally, (6) the new generation is then re-assessed, with the best individual restored if degraded.
+Then, (7) according to the ending criteria, the optimization either ends or begins again for another iteration.

-All considered operators and their options are described in the following sections (only briefly for operators with less importance).
-Many other operators exist, but only the ones evaluated are presented.
+All of the considered operators and their options are described in the following sections (only briefly for operators of less importance).
+Many other operators exist, but only those that are evaluated are described here.

 \subsubsection{Genesis of the population}

-A random initialization based on a uniform sampling is the most current version of the initial population generation.
-The size $N$ of the population is often a compromise between the computation time and the quality of the solution. $N$ must allow sufficient sampling of the solutions field \citep{Beasley1996a}, and should thus vary as a function of the chromosome size (ie the number of genes or parameters to be optimized).
+The most current version of the initial population generation is a random initialization based on a uniform sampling.
+The size $N$ of the population is often a compromise between the computation time and the quality of the solution.
+The chosen $N$ must allow sufficient sampling of the solutions field \citep{Beasley1996a}, and thus should vary as a function of the chromosome size (i.e., the number of genes or parameters to be optimized).

 \subsubsection{Natural selection}